 'The feeling of fitting into a size 12 is the best natural high in the world,' she said.
 'I feel amazing.'

-Earlier this year, Lisa discussed the motivation behind her surgery plans in in an interview with OK! magazine, saying that she finds her thighs 'repugnant'.
+Last year, Lisa discussed the motivation behind her surgery plans in an interview with OK! magazine, saying that she finds her thighs 'repugnant'.

 'My front and inner thighs are repugnant - they're like a sheared poodle!
 I can clap without using my hands because my body claps for me during Zumba.'